duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_handle_functions.md

 ## Using Structured Responses

-Most Goodies essentially take some input and provide output based from it, for example the [Calculator Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Calculator.pm).
+Most Goodies essentially take some input and provide output based from it.
+One example is the [Calculator Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Calculator.pm).

-As this is often used, Goodies can returned a structured answer which will always be displayed in a consistent way between goodies.
+As this is often used, Goodies can return a structured answer which will always be displayed in a consistent way between goodies.
 A simple example is as follows:

 ```perl
 return "Text output",